YELDISAISNEHA/Home-Price-Prediction-across-various-locations/README.md

 - Prime locations in Bangalore have significantly higher prices.
 - Area (in square feet) is a key determinant of home prices.
 - Number of bedrooms also correlates with price, but location plays a more dominant role.

-🏗️ Future Improvements

-- Incorporate additional features such as proximity to amenities or public transport.
-- Improve model performance with advanced algorithms like XGBoost or Neural Networks.
-- Develop a fully functional web app for user-friendly interaction.

 🙌 Acknowledgments